EleftheriaBatsou/EleftheriaBatsou/README.md

 -->

 #### 🌱 That's me
-- Currently working as a community manager at [CrabNebula](https://crabnebula.dev).
+- Currently working as a community manager.
+Previously worked at [CrabNebula](https://crabnebula.dev) and [Hashnode](https://hashnode.com).
 - My studies include a master's in Graphical Art and Multimedia while I have a major in Informatics and Telecommunications of Engineering.
 - My "side projects" are creating YouTube videos, writing tech articles, mentoring code newbies etc.